World Immunization Day

 Immunization is one of the most effective public health interventions, and its importance cannot be overstated.
 Here are some key reasons why immunization is vital:

-You may also like to read-- International Day for Tolerance
+You may also like to read-- World Day for the Prevention of Child Abuse

 Disease Prevention: